RebeccaDrm/Manual-of-Me/README.md

 ### When I’m stressed, the best way to support me is ...

-- to give me a few minutes.
+- to give me a bit me time.

 ---